Skip to content

 • OpenAI API-key auth via OPENAI_API_KEY.
 If you prefer API-key auth, export OPENAI_API_KEY before launch and builder will use it with your permission.

-You can switch later with /logout.
+You can switch later with /login.

 • Press F1 to invoke help with hotkeys.